pantheon-systems/documentation/source/docs/articles/organizations/adding-a-custom-upstream.md

 ## 2. Add Your Code.

 Follow conventions for using the /profiles directory in Drupal.
 With WordPress, you can add plugins and themes to their normal locations.
-Push the repository to your upstreamâ€™s remote location.
+Push the repository to your upstream's remote location.

 `git push origin master`